 Putting people at ease quickly.

-I care about my clients and their goals because their goals are also mine.
-I understand how much it pains them that they have not yet reached them.
-I want people to achieve their goals, reach their full potential, have no regrets, and live the life they dream of.
+I care about my clients and their goals.
+I understand how much it pains them that they`ve not yet reached them because I`ve been there.
+I want people to achieve their goals, reach their full potential, have no regrets, live the life they dream of.

-It`s important to me that people who have a love for languages learn them.
 I believe in learning each other’s languages we gain a deeper appreciation for each other.
-We cross not only language but cultural borders and create friendships that we otherwise could not.
+We cross not only language but cultural borders and create friendships we otherwise could not.

 Looking back I guess there were always signs of my love for languages and cultures.
-As a child I would read atlases and travel brochures instead of story books and invent secret languages with my sister.
+As a child I would read atlases and travel brochures instead of story books, and invent secret languages with my sister.
 I loved listening to Spanish music on our holidays to Spain though I could`nt understand it.
-Even now I enjoy songs in foreign languages, probably more so than in English.
+Even now I enjoy songs in foreign languages more so than in English.

 Not Fitting the Mould